• Skip to primary navigation

 Other air fryer recipes you will love:

-• Italian Sausages in air fryer
+• Italian sausages in an air fryer

-• Hash Browns in air fryer
+• Hash Browns in an air fryer

 • Turkey Burgers in air fryer

 Since you made it this far we are basically best friends so be sure to follow me on Instagram, Pinterest, TikTok and Facebook where I share even more recipes and healthy living tips!
-And don’t forget to leave this recipe a star review before you go!
+And don’t forget to leave this recipe a star rating before you go!

 Brats in an Air Fryer